-Rubbing my eyes, I sat up and turned to shake Echo shoulder but as soon as my fingers touched his skin, he gasped, eyes snapping open.
+Rubbing my eyes, I sat up and turned to shake Echo's shoulder, but as soon as my fingers touched his skin, he gasped, eyes snapping open.

 “Hey, you’re alright, I’m here,” I whispered, smoothing his fringe back away from his face.
 He was shaking, eyes wide and pupils dilated as he stared up at me.
-Without giving it a second though, I grabbed the canteen he kept on the ledge by the window and unscrewed the cap before lifting his head and pressing the opening to his lips, tipping it slowly up.
-He drank greedily, his mouth and throat most likely desert dry from his nightmare.
+Without giving it a second thought, I grabbed the canteen he kept on the ledge by the window and unscrewed the cap before lifting his head and pressing the opening to his lips, tipping it slowly up.
+He drank greedily, his mouth and throat most likely desert-dry from his nightmare.

 “You okay?”
 I eventually asked when his shaking had stopped.
 He nodded, coming to lean on his side, eyes slowly opening to look at me.

 “Sure.”
 Sleepily, I lay down with my arms open for Echo to crawl into.
 He did so hesitantly, head tucked under my chin as his arm came to rest over my waist under the blankets.
 Holding him close, I closed my eyes and savoured the unique warmth coming from him.
-Not toasty warm but still giving him that perfect heat that anyone would crave for.
+Not toasty warm, but still giving him that perfect heat that anyone would crave.

 “In the morning, tell me what it was about.”